 600k Ride Information

-Start Location: Parking Lot Between Dunkin Donut and Holiday Inn Express Woburn at 315 Mishawum Rd., Woburn, MA *Note the change from Hill Street Commuter Lot*
+Start Location: Parking Lot by Dunkin Donuts/Holiday Inn Express Woburn at 315 Mishawum Rd., Woburn, MA

 Length: 600k / 375mi